MaRNG/orion-discord-bot/README.md

 # discord-bot-steam
 Discord bot for Steam API endpoints

+To run bot, you need first setup config, then you can start bot via shell script `start-detached.sh`.

 ## Setup local config
 ### File config
 You have to create `creds.json` file in `src/App/Config/`.